NVIDIA/data-science-stack/README.md

 About 30GB free should be enough.
 A lot of space is needed during environment/container creation since Conda has a package cache.

+**The script is failing after it cannot reach URLs or download files**

+To setup the Data Science Stack the script needs to update the OS and other installed packages, install software from NVIDIA, setup Docker and pull containers, download Conda packages, clone repos from GitHub, and other tasks.
+During this process if the network is down, the the OS or IT firewalls are blocking any of those hosts errors will occur.
+Retrying the command will work in most cases after the problem/block is resolved.

 ## More Information